 What Is The Worx WG050 Aerocart?

-The Worx WG050 Aerocart is marketing as being “much more than a wheelbarrow”.
+The Worx WG050 Aerocart, also known as the Worx Wheelbarrow, is marketing as being “much more than a wheelbarrow”.
 It is designed to take care of almost any heavy lifting job that you may have around the house.

 It has the ability to carry out multiple functions by “transforming” into a different device.
 In reality, the transformations are fairly minor – but they do give this tool surprising versatility.

-Can acts as a standard wheelbarrow to carry a maximum weight of 300 lbs.
+Can act as a standard wheelbarrow to carry a maximum weight of 300 lbs.

 Transforms into a dolly with the ability to move large items such as fridges.
 Maximum dolly capacity of 300 lbs